tycitensor/sn45-code/docs/miners/quickstart.md

 A list of the provided tasks can be seen [here](./tasks.md).
 Tasks are scored equally based on speed and similarity to the answer.

+## Sample Miners

+There are some sample miners you can use check them out [here](./sample-miners.md).

 ## Helpful Tips

 It is suggested that you play around with mining on Testnet before going to Mainnet.